-The amount of LTT payable on a transaction is broadly equivalent to the amount of stamp payable by a purchaser of freehold residential property, and the law provides for similar concessions and relief in certain circumstances.
+The amount of LTT payable on a residential share transfer transaction is broadly equivalent to the amount of stamp duty payable by a purchaser of freehold or flying freehold residential property, and the law provides for similar concessions and relief in certain circumstances.
+The Finance (2023 Budget) (Jersey) Law 2023 also applies to LTT, so that the LTT payable on the acquisition of residential share transfer property will be subject to the higher rates where that property is not the purchaser's main residence.